 The EA interacts with all groups, teams, and SME at various levels within IST and other departments and business units across campus.
 EA is led by the Strategic Architect who works collaboratively with various stakeholders to develop and document enterprise architecture.

 Maher Shinouda, Strategic Architect

-To develop a set of architectural assets to support strategic planning, improve decision-making, and enhance agility.
+To develop a set of architectural assets to improve planning and decision-making, support programs and projects activities, and enhance agility.

 We have used the Enterprise Architecture Maturity Model (EAMM) to explore EA practice levels of maturity at Waterloo.
 We have done some review of our current state EA practice in an effort to determine where we are on the maturity curve and how can we grow further.
 We have identified challenges that we have been encountering since we started, determined key success factors to help us move forward, and identified opportunities where we can get involved to mature our EA practice.

 Management: How are you managing the EA practice to direct resources toward the areas of scope you have defined for yourself?
 How could you improve?